nagakrishna/PB-Project/README.md

 # US ELECTIONS TWEETS ANALYSIS

-In this project, collected and analysed twitter data based on US elections criteria.
+In this project, collected twitter tweets data based on US elections criteria and analysed using Apache Spark.
 We have drawn different conclusions and visualized the results.

 Technologies and Tools Used: